pungkula1337anka/Voice-Stuff/README.md

 - 🚀  "What can I say?" .
 Tells you how to trigger all custom commands. <br>

+- 🚀  "Nisse's contact info" TTS Contact info + Displayi Contact Card on TV with profile pic.  <br>

+- 🚀  Receive SMS and TTS them, extract data and store in CSV. for message logs.  <br>

 - 🚀  "Send a message to Nisse hello!" .
 Sebd encrypted SMS. <br>

 -   "Call Nisse" .
 Make phone calls. <br>